Amber Rose Shares Highly-Suggestive Political Photos As She Supports Women’s March

 A photo posted by Amber Rose (@amberrose) on

-A site called SOHHreported on Amber’s involvement as she protested against Trump’s presidency and for women’s rights this weekend.
+A site called SOHH reported on Amber’s involvement as she protested against Trump’s presidency and for women’s rights this weekend.

 “Vixen Amber Rose knows all about women empowerment.
 The infamous SlutWalk leader has flexed her support for today’s national Women’s March in protest of President Donald Trump.”